-Over the years, Crumb's music has been widely performed throughout the United States and abroad.
-His orchestral works have been performed by the Baltimore Symphony, the Cleveland Chamber Symphony, and the Chicago Civic Orchestra; his chamber works by the Parnassus Ensemble, Voices of Change, The Chicago Ensemble, Network for New Music, and Quattro Mani.
-A recipient of the Guggenheim Fellowship, he has received commissions from the Fromm and Barlow Foundations, the Los Angeles Symphony New Music Group, the National Association of Wind and Percussion Instructors, and the Bowdoin International New Music Festival.
-He has held residencies at the Yaddo and MacDowell artist colonies and participated in numerous festivals including La Biennale di Venezia, Cincinnati Conservatory's “Music 2005,” Colorado College's Annual New Music Festival, and Bowling Green State University's 21st Annual New Music & Art Festival.
-Crumb has served as composer-in-residence at the Oregon Bach Festival Composers Symposium, and as featured guest composer at Washington State University's "Festival of Contemporary Art Music."
+Over the years, Crumb's music has been performed throughout the United States and abroad.
+His orchestral works have been performed by the Utah Symphony, the Baltimore Symphony, the Cleveland Chamber Symphony, and the Chicago Civic Orchestra; his chamber works by the Los Angeles Philharmonic New Music Group, Orchestra 2001, the Cassatt Quartet, the Parnassus Ensemble, Voices of Change, Music at the Anthology, The Chicago Ensemble, Nextet, Musiqa, Bent Frequency, Third Angle, Network for New Music, Percussion Plus Project, Café MoMus, Quattro Mani, and many others.
+Crumb has received commissions from Portland Piano International, the University of Houston Percussion Ensemble, the Fromm and Barlow Foundations, the Los Angeles Symphony New Music Group, the National Association of Wind and Percussion Instructors, and the Bowdoin International New Music Festival.
+He has held residencies at the Yaddo and MacDowell artist colonies and participated in numerous festivals including La Biennale di Venezia, Cincinnati Conservatory's “Music 2005,” and Bowling Green State University's 21st Annual New Music & Art Festival.
+Crumb has served as composer-in-residence at the Oregon Bach Festival Composers Symposium, and was the featured guest composer at Washington State University's "2005 Festival of Contemporary Art Music."